-When to use Die Cutting
+When to Use Die Cutting

 - Your product is thicker

-- You’re processing needs to be cost-effective
+- Your manufacturing needs to be more cost-effective

-Every call, question or quote request will be answered by an owner.
+Every call, question and quote request will be answered by an owner.